swatidhoke/Playwright_python/README.md

 1. Clone the repository
 2. Set up `.venv` and install dependencies
 3. Run tests locally or on CI/CD
-4. Generate and view Allure reports
+4. Generate and view Allure reports (pytest tests/ --alluredir=report)
 5. Push code to GitHub to trigger GitHub Actions

 ---